aaamini/quickml/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to run it on the Sonar data from the `mlbench` library:

 ``` r
 library(quickml)